KathTheDragon/PIE-Etymology-Project/Germanic/germanic.md

 -- OHG _elena_, _elna_ "id.", G _Elle_ "id." \
 PIE: \*Heh₃l-én-eh₂- \
 COGN: Gr. _ὠλένη_ [f.] "elbow, underarm", Lat. _ulna_ [f.] "forearm" < \*Heh₃l-én-eh₂-, Gr.
 Hsch. _ὠλλόν_ "elbow" < \*Heh₃l-n-o-?, Gr. _ὠλήν_ [f.] "elbow", OIr. _uilen_ "angle", W _elin_, Bret. _ilin_ "id." < \*Heh₃l-ḗn- \
 The Germanic word together with Lat. ulna goes back to PIE \*Heh₃/-en-eh₂- through an intermediate form \*olenā- with pretonic shortening.
 The suffix was later substituted by \*-īnō-.
 In PIE, the word was probably inflected as an amphidynamic n-stem, nom. \*Héh₃l-ōn, gen. \*Hh₃l-n-ós, acc. \*Hh₃l-én-m.
-Note that the latter case also may have given PGm. \*alen- by vocalization of the second laryngeal. \
+Note that the latter case also may have given PGmc. \*alen- by vocalization of the second laryngeal. \
 REF: [EDPG]\: 22

 ### <a id="aliskon">\*aliskōn- [wk.] "to tend to(?)" (v)</a>